hcientist/OnlinePythonTutor/v3/docs/project-ideas.md

 ranging from smartphones to tablets to laptops to giant desktop monitors.

+# Richer input/output

-## Rich user input widgets (medium)
+## Rich user input widgets

 Right now Online Python Tutor takes only code as input.
 However, it would be great to create widgets that allow the user to input data into their code.
 That way, they can visualize the same code executing on different data without changing the code.
-Currently, the only way to do this is to "hard-code" the input data as global constants.
+Currently, the only way to do this is to "hard-code" the input data as global constants, which is cumbersome.

-Here are some example sorts of input widgets:
+Here are some examples of input widgets:

-- Text input widget to simulate stdin (e.g., for use with raw_input())
+- Text input widget to simulate stdin.
+This could be used with raw_input()/input()

 - Interactive widget to draw mathematical graphs (e.g., nodes and edges); useful for visualizing graph/tree manipulation algorithms
 - A 2-D canvas where the user can draw points and lines in a coordinate system; useful for visualizing simple computational geometry algorithms
 - A 2-D matrix of numbers or colored blocks for, say, a PacMan world